 — Muriel B (@QuiltingMuriel) August 10, 2015

-Notice the difference between the younger peep and older peeps tweets?
-The younger folks use more images (and video) where the older peeps may not know how to insert images or videos into their posts.
+Notice the difference between the younger peep and older peep tweets?
+The younger folks use more images (and video) whereas the older peeps may not know how to insert images or videos into their posts.

 What Are Other Stats of Twitter Users?